††††† RELATES TO: KRS 158.6451, 158.6453, 158.6455

 ††††† STATUTORY AUTHORITY: KRS 158.6453, 158.6455

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 158.6453(3)(a) requires the Kentucky Board of Education to promulgate administrative regulations to create and implement a balanced statewide assessment and accountability program that measures the achievement of students, schools, and districts; complies with the federal No Child Left Behind Act of 2001, 20 U.S.C. secs.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 158.6453(3)(a) and KRS 158.6455(2)(a) require the Kentucky Board of Education to promulgate administrative regulations to create and implement a balanced statewide assessment and accountability program that measures the achievement of students, schools, and districts; complies with the federal No Child Left Behind Act of 2001, 20 U.S.C. secs.
 6301 et seq., or its successor; and ensures accountability.
 This administrative regulation establishes administrative procedures and guidelines for Kentuckyís assessment and accountability program.

 ††††† Section 1.
 Definitions.
 (1) "A1" means a school that: